Heavyweight wrecking ball Evgeny Romanov retained his WBO Global title recently as the Russian continued his relentless pursuit of Anthony Joshua.

 He was a top-line amateur.
 A tenure that included that said third-round knockout Wilder back in 2008.
 Romanov was also a European and World Junior champion and won the Russian title in 2009.

 He dropped boxing in 2010 and did not fight again until he turned pro in 2016.

 At 6’0” and around 228lbs, it’s thought the new WBC weight category between 200 and 224 pounds would be just right for him.

-It could be decided that Romanov goes for a Bridgerweight victory before eventually facing Joshua.
+It could be decided that Romanov goes for a Bridgerweight victory.
+He could eventually be facing Joshua once he has that belt.
 But rankings-wise, he’s within touching distance of the Briton.

 Belarusian Liakhovich, 44, who himself was WBO champion for a brief few months, is now 2-6 in his last eight fights.
 Again, he did not look good.

 On the bill in Ekaterinburg, Roman Andreev, Magomed Kurbanov, and Evgeny Tischenko all scored similar second-round triumphs.

 Andreev took out Pavel Malikov.
 Kurbanov beat Dmitry Mikhaylenko, and cruiserweight prospect Tischenko defeated John McCallum.